Aymen-haddaji-hub/Aymen-haddaji-hub/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on curriculum Linux System Programmation & Blockchain @Holbertonschool.
+- 🔭 I’m currently working blockchain engineer @ wyplay.
 - 🌱 I’m currently learning Advanced and complex Algorithms.
 - 👯 I’m looking to collaborate on any project.
 - 🤔 I’m looking for help with Hyperledger framework.